brandur/facts-canonical/categories/big-dig.md

 * Most expensive highway project in the US and plagued by escalating costs, scheduling overruns, leaks, design flaws, poor execution, criminal arrests, and one death.
 Estimated to costs $6B (2006 dollars), it was completed at $14.6B, and the Boston Globe esimated that the ultimate cost of the project will be $22B with interest.
 * As the result of deaths and design flaws, the consortium that oversaw the project agreed to pay $407M in restitution, and several smaller companies agreed to pay a combined sum of ~$51M.
 * 62% reduction in vehicle hours of travel on I-93, the airport tunnels, and the connection from Storrow Drive.
 The savings were estimated at $166M value in 2004-2005.
 However, a 2008 _Boston Globe_ report asserted that travel time for many commuters actually increased due to demand induced by increased road capacity.
+* Has an Operations Control Center (OCC) that monitors the road.